Holland's Next Top Model season 11

-The eleventh cycle of Holland's Next Top Model premiered on 3 September 2018 on RTL5.
+The eleventh cycle of Holland's Next Top Model premiered on 3 September 2018 on RTL 5.
 Anna Nooshin is again the show's host.
 The panel of judges was again composed of cycle 2 winner Kim Feenstra, photographer Nigel Barker and stylist JeanPaul Paula.

 The prizes for this cycle included a modelling contract with VDM Model Management, a fashion spread in Elle magazine, and a campaign for Colgate Max White.

-On October 22, 2018 it was announced that the winner of the competition was Soufyan Gnini.
+On October 22, 2018 it was announced that the winner of the competition was 19 -year- old Soufyan Gnini.